Christchurch Priory: Post-Dissolution

 After the Dissolution a corporation known as 'The Sixteen' was formed which became responsible for the temporal and ecclesiastical affairs of the parish, with the vicar and churchwardens being the principal officers.

 In 1788 Gustavus Brander gave the priory a pipe organ, which was installed on the quire screen.
 It was removed in 1848.

 In 1819 lath and plaster vaulting was installed in the nave, but a year later the vaulting of the south transept was found to be unsafe and had to be dismantled.
 In the late 19th and early 20th centuries extensive repairs were carried out, which included the insertion of tie-rods in the tower and the underpinning of the nave and south choir aisle walls in 1906.
 In 1912 a new floor was laid in the nave consisting of 6" of concrete, an inch of fine cement and wooden blocks on top.

-A monument to the poet Percy Bysshe Shelley and his wife Mary Wollstonecraft Shelley, created by the sculptor Henry Weekes, was erected in the Priory church by the poet's son in 1854, thirty-two years after his father's death.
+A monument to the poet Percy Bysshe Shelley and his wife Mary Wollstonecraft Shelley, created by the sculptor Henry Weekes, was erected in the Priory church by the poet's son, Sir Percy Shelley, 3rd Baronet, in 1854, thirty-two years after his father's death.
 This monument was first offered to St Peter's Church, six miles away in Bournemouth, where Mary Shelley and other family members are buried.
 However, it was declined because of its size and possibly due to the unspoken disapproval of Shelley's reputation by the incumbent and churchwardens.

 The War Memorial Chapel was dedicated in 1922.

 Electric lighting was installed in June 1934.

 Modern history

 In 1976 Highcliffe Castle donated the glazing of the window in the south nave aisle, which had come originally from Jumièges Abbey in Normandy.
 The window depicts the lives of Saint Francis of Assisi and Saint Anne.

 In 1999 a window celebrating the 900th anniversary of the priory was installed, which shows a starry night in which the Cross of Christ dominates, surrounded by a pattern of circles, the symbols of Eternity and Perfection, and the Chi-Rho monogram of Christ.
-Christchurch Priory, as its website puts it, is 'a living church' with daily services of matins and evensong, as well as being open every day except Christmas for visitors.
+Christchurch Priory, as its website puts it, is 'a living church' with daily services of Eucharist and Evening Prayer, as well as being open every day except Christmas for visitors.

 In the 21st century The Times described it as 'the least appreciated of the Great Churches of England'.

 In March 2021, a carving of a mask-wearing NHS worker was placed on the priory as a permanent tribute to the National Health Service's efforts during the COVID-19 pandemic.
 Carved by Rory Young, the stone feature is part of an ongoing project to replace damaged gargoyles and grotesques.
 The concept was inspired by a photograph of a doctor in an intensive care unit, wearing her PPE at the beginning of the pandemic, an image to represent all NHS workers for centuries to come.

+In 2024, the building was added to the Heritage at Risk Register.